 Copper Falls

-Access the beauty of Copper Falls from multiple trails through Copper Falls State Park, a scenic adventure near Mellen, Wisconsin.
+Access the beauty of Copper Falls from multiple trails through Copper Falls State Park, a scenic adventure near Mellen in Northern Wisconsin.
 Catch glimpses of the stunning rocky terrain and ancient lava flows from multiple vantage points through the towering pine trees.
 Revel in the beauty of the forested canopy as you absorb the roaring of the Bad River cascading from nearly 40 feet high.
 The falls are multi-tiered, making for a beautiful sight once you’ve had the chance to take in the full effect from a railed family-friendly viewing spot.
-Your crew will love to show off their selfie skills on the Doughboy Trail viewpoint and stop for a charming photo with the deep gorge as the perfect backdrop.

 Brownstone Falls